zanfire/qgis-utils/doc/UserManual.md

 This step fills **Volumes layer** and **Building layer** with the information provided by EPC and statistic data.

 This step need additional information:

- - ISTAT layer
- - EPCs CSV file
- - Typology CSV file
+- **ISTAT layer** is a layer containing the section and the ISTAT code **SEZ2011**.
+This code is needed to match for each building over the an ISTAT section and provide the code.
+This code is used in the **ISTAT age CSV file**.
+- **EPCs CSV file** is a CSV file containing for each building the energy efficency values.
+Each field of CSV file must match the name used in the *Volumes layer* and *Building layer*.
+- **Typology CSV file** is a CSV file containing for each topology the statistic data.
+This is used if EPC data are not available.
- - ISTAT age CSV file
+- **ISTAT age CSV file** is a CSV file that provide statistic **age** for a building in the ISTAT section.
- -
-# Developer note

 [^1]: This is the default name that it is suggested.
 You can change this name as you wish.